-How to Identify Drywood Termite Pellets
+How to Identify Drywood Termite Droppings, AKA Drywood Termite Fecal Pellets, Frass, or Poo

 Mounds of drywood termite fecal pellets are a tell-tell sign of a drywood termite infestation.
 Termite colonies eject pellets through a small “kick-out hole” in the external surface of wood from the internal termite galleries.
 These pellets often are found in small piles below infested wood.
-Because drywood termite pellets are a warning sign of termite activity, do not clean up drywood termite pellets until after your termite inspector has confirmed the identification.
+Because drywood termite pellets are a warning sign of termite activity, do not clean up drywood termite pellets until after a licensed termite inspector has confirmed the identification.

 Reader Submitted Photos: